pchaganti/gx-sidekick/README.md

 Sidekick accesses files, folders, and websites from your profiles, which can be individually configured to contain resources related to specific areas of interest.
 Activating a profile allows Sidekick to access the relevant information.

+Because Sidekick uses RAG (Retrival Augmented Generation), you can theoretically put unlimited resources into each profile, and Sidekick will still find information relavant to your request to aid its response.
+This is in sharp contrast to most services, including OpenAI's [ChatGPT](https://chatgpt.com), which can only ingest ~45 pages of text.

 For example, a student might create the profiles `English Literature`, `Mathematics`, `Geography`, `Computer Science` and `Physics`.
 In the image below, he has activated the profile `Computer Science`, allowing Sidekick to reply with information from that profile.

 ![Screenshot](https://raw.githubusercontent.com/johnbean393/Sidekick/refs/heads/main/README%20Images/demoProfileUse.png)